What comes first: the product or the user’s need?

 Jobs to Be Done framework steps

-The key to winning innovation is finding the right market, understanding what customers need, identifying different groups with unmet needs, and offering solutions that do the job better.
+The key to successful innovation is not just about finding the right market but also understanding your customers’ needs, identifying groups with unmet needs, and offering solutions that meet those needs more effectively.

 1. Identify user jobs to be done